Henry (vacuum)

-Henry is the brand name given to a cylinder vacuum cleaner made and sold by Numatic International, and is the only mass-produced consumer vacuum cleaner still made in the United Kingdom.
-It is most notable for its cartoon eyes and mouth on the body of the vacuum cleaner, making a face, with the hose connector or hose as its nose.
+Henry is a cylinder vacuum cleaner brand by Numatic International, and is the only mass-produced consumer vacuum cleaner still made in the United Kingdom.
+It is most notable for its cartoon eyes and mouth on its body, making a face.

 The vacuum cleaner has several variations, including different names on the cap (including Hetty, Harry and James) as well as different models designed for different applications.
-The model was introduced in 1981, continues in production, and sells well, despite Numatic not retaining a PR agency.
+The model was introduced in 1981.